 In January 2016, the Compensation Committee, and for Dr. Wilson, the Board of Directors upon recommendation from the Compensation Committee, approved the grant of options to purchase shares of our common stock to our Named Executive Officers.
 The stock option grants are intended to create a direct link between our Named Executive Officers' compensation and our stock price appreciation.
 Because the executive must pay a cash exercise price equal to the value of the stock on the date the option is granted, the executive will only receive value from the option grant if the value of our stock increases following the option grant date.
 We also believe that if our officers own shares of our common stock with value that is significant to them, but which value cannot be immediately realized, they will have an incentive to act to maximize longer-term stockholder value instead of short-term gain.
-Our stock option awards are granted subject to vesting restrictions, so they are earned over a period of years during the executive's continued service with us following the option grant date.
+Our stock option grant date.
 We also believe that equity compensation is an integral component of our efforts to attract and retain exceptional executives, senior management and other employees.